ENCCS/openmp-gpu/content/introduction.rst

 .. figure:: img/processes-threads.png
    :align: center

-For distributed memory machines a process basedparallel programming model is employed.
+For distributed memory machines, a process-based parallel programming model is employed.
 The processes are independent execution units which have their *own memory* address spaces.
 They are created when the parallel program is started and they are only terminated at the end.
-The communication between them is done explicitly via message passing like the MPI.
+The communication between them is done explicitly via message passing like MPI.

 On the shared memory architectures it is possible to use a thread based parallelism.
-The threads are light execution units and can be created and destryed at a relatively small cost.
+The threads are light execution units and can be created and destroyed at a relatively small cost.
 The threads have their own state information but they *share* the *same memory* adress space.
 When needed the communication is done though the shared memory.

 Both approaches have their advantages and disadvantages.
 Distributed machines are relatively cheap to build and they  have an "infinite " capacity.
 In principle one could add more and more computing units.
 In practice the more computing units are used the more time consuming is the communication.
-The shared memory systems can achive food permformance and the programing model is quit simple.
+The shared memory systems can achive good performance and the programing model is quite simple.
 However they are limited by the memory capacity and by the access speed.
-In addition in the shared parallel model it is much easier to create races conditions.
+In addition in the shared parallel model it is much easier to create race conditions.

 OpenMP
 ~~~~~~

 OpenMP is de facto standard for threaded based parallelism.
 It is relatively easy to implement.
 The whole technology suite contains the library routines, the compiler directives and environment variables.
 The parallelization is done providing "hints" (directives) about the regions of code which are targeted for parallelization.
 The compiler then chooses how to implement these hints as best as possible.
 The compiler directives are comments in Fortran and pragmas in C/C++.
 If there is no OpenMP support in the system they become comments and the code works just as any other serial code.

 Execution model